-We have a great new software release out today for TimeScape, Xenomorph's analytics and data management solution, more details of which you can find here.
+We have a great new software release out today for TimeScape, Xenomorph’s analytics and data management solution.
 For some additional background to this release then please take a read below.

 For many users of Xenomorph’s TimeScape, our Excel interface to TimeScape has been a great way of extending and expanding the data analysis capabilities of Excel through moving the burden of both the data and the calculation out of each spreadsheet and into TimeScape.
 As I have mentioned before, spreadsheets are fantastic end-user tools for ad-hoc reporting and analysis, but problems arise when their very usefulness and ease of use cause people to use them as standalone desktop-based databases.
 The four-hundred or so functions available in TimeScape for Excel, plus Excel access to our TimeScape QL+ Query Language have enabled much simpler and more powerful spreadsheets to be built, simply because Excel is used as a presentation layer with the hard work being done centrally in TimeScape.